Registration of marriage

 Registration of marriages outside Ireland

-Marriages of Irish citizens abroad are normally registered in the country where they occur.
+Marriages of Irish citizens abroad are normally registered in the country where they happen.
 The General Register Office (central civil repository for records relating to births, deaths and marriages in Ireland) has no role in the registration of marriages of Irish citizen(s) that take place abroad, or in advising on such marriages.
 Marriages that take place outside the State are not registered in Ireland.

 Your foreign marriage certificate will usually be accepted for official purposes in Ireland where you need to show evidence that you are married.
 If the certificate is in a foreign language, you must provide an official translation or a translation from a recognised translation agency.